Skip to content

 White flowers of poke milkweed (Asclepias exaltata) in a wooded area.

-3. Swamp Milkweed (Asclepias incarnata), a Michigan Milkweed for Moist Soils
+3. Swamp Milkweed (Asclepias incarnata), a Milkweed for Moist Soils

-In a garden setting, swamp milkweed requires full sun to part-shade and prefers moist to medium moisture soil, but can exist in drier soil.
-Seeds for this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In your Michigan butterfly garden, swamp milkweed requires full sun to part-shade and prefers moist to medium moisture soil, but can exist in drier soil.
+Seeds of swamp milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Pink flowers of swamp milkweed (Asclepias incarnata) from Pennsylvania.